osixia/container-baseimage/README.md

 It accelerates image development and CI/CD pipelines by offering:

- - Advanced build tools to reduce image layers and maximize Docker layer caching efficiency.
+ - Advanced build tools to reduce image layers and maximize layer caching efficiency.
  - A lightweight init system as the container entrypoint, providing enhanced process management, debugging capabilities, and runtime flexibility.
  - Built-in support for multi-process containers.
 Run all processes within a single container or split them across multiple containers as needed.